Prof. Mylène Riva

 MA Student, McGill University

 Morgen began her master’s in Geography in fall 2020 after completing her BA Honours in Ecological Determinants of Health at McGill's School of Environment with a minor in geography.
-After graduating from her BA, she joined Prof. Riva’s lab in early 2020 and has since been working on several projects related to Health Impact Assessments, food insecurity, and energy poverty.
-Morgen’s interests revolve around the social determinants of health of indigenous communities and Geographic Information Systems (GIS).
-During her MA, she will be studying how community-level resources influence mental health and well-being across Inuit communities in Nunavik.
+After graduating from her BA, she joined Prof. Riva’s lab in early 2020 and has since been working on several projects related to Health Impact Assessments, mapping food insecurity and energy poverty at different geographic scales.
+Morgen’s research interests revolve around different conceptualizations of health and well-being, and how these are taken into account in quantitative studies.
+During her MA, Morgen is grounding quantitative work in qualitative findings through the operationalization of a holistic indicator of Inuit health and well-being.

 Sophie Kingunza Makasi